hologramkrypt/saturni/README.md

 sudo dnf install hyprland kitty nautilus grim copyq waybar rofi feh swaybg swaync wallust wlogout swaylock nwg-look fastfetch nvim
 ```

-> _Note: If certain programs like `nwg-look` or `swww` are not available in your distro's repository, you may need to build them manually._

 ---

 <details>